 Step 7.
 Measure engagement

 Measuring user engagement with your effects helps you better understand your audience and deliver a successful app.
-Track how users interact with your filters to see which filters perform best and which one needs a redesign.
+Track how users interact with your custom filters to see which effects perform best and which one needs a redesign.

 What to monitor: